Chapter 3: The Basics of Banking & Business

 The Money Masters (1995) discusses the topics of money, debt, taxes and their development throughout the modern world.
-It criticises the control aspects of modern centralized banking systems and regulation.
-The film uses as evidence the history of money and banking, showing the viewer how central banks came to be what they are today, and how they operate.
+It criticizes the control aspects of modern centralized banking systems and regulation.
+The film uses as evidence the history of money and banking, showing the viewer how central banks came to be what they are today and how they operate.

 It supports its assertions by references and quotations from past Presidents and major players in the banking industry.
 The documentary was released in 1995 and the film still has considerable popularity, gaining interest from an audience first introduced to this subject through other documentaries such as Zeitgeist.